Slow Hand

-"Slow Hand" is a song recorded by American vocal group The Pointer Sisters for their eighth studio album Black & White (1981).
+"Slow Hand" is a song recorded by American vocal group the Pointer Sisters for their eighth studio album Black & White (1981).
 The song, written by Michael Clark and John Bettis, was released by the Planet label in May 1981 as the lead single from Black & White.

 Background and impact

 Although its sultry style recalls the Pointer Sisters' first American top-ten hit, the 1978 number two hit "Fire", "Slow Hand" was not written for the group; in fact John Bettis stated that "the Pointer Sisters were the furthest [act] from [the composers'] minds."
 However producer Richard Perry said he "knew 'Slow Hand' [would be] an instant smash [hit]...that...would recapitulate and expand on the intimacy [of] 'Fire'."
-Like "Fire"—which also featured Anita Pointer on lead—"Slow Hand" peaked at number two on the Billboard Hot 100, for 3 weeks, behind "Endless Love" by Diana Ross and Lionel Richie.
+Like "Fire"—which also featured Anita Pointer on lead—"Slow Hand" peaked at number two on the Billboard Hot 100, for three weeks, behind "Endless Love" by Diana Ross and Lionel Richie.
 "Slow Hand" reached that position in August 1981 when it also reached number seven on the Hot R&B/Hip-Hop Songs chart.
 In September 1981, the single was certified Gold by the RIAA.
 "Slow Hand" also afforded the Pointer Sisters international success, including the first appearance by the group in the top-ten on the UK Singles Chart.
-"Slow Hand" was ranked in the top 25 best singles of the year by The Village Voice Pazz & Jop poll.